Meaning and Definition of Office

 (v) Keeping public relations in check:

 An organization is born, grows, and lives in society.
 As a result, it is a social component.
 As a result, an organization’s office maintains cordial relationships with its customers, visitors, creditors, and suppliers.
-In addition, it conveys a favorable image of the organization to the public.
+In addition, it conveys a favourable image of the organization to the public.

 A particular public relations division is kept for this reason.
 The organization also appoints a public relations officer and other employees to stay in touch with the general public.